-See below for a guide to the most recently asked questions by our customers.
-For fitters, a more detailed Flatweave Installation Guide is available upon request.
+See below for a guide to the most frequently asked questions by our customers.

 - How do I find my nearest Roger Oates retailer?